danisluis5/play/README.md

 Why another Java Video Library?

 - VLCJ - windows library, never been tested on Mac and Linux platform.
-It is worth mentioning author do not care about support for library users, unless you have paid subscription.
+It is worth mentioning author do not care about community, unless you have paid subscription.
 Also I'm sure VLCJ will never be released under LGPL licence.

 # Features
   - native maven support (take it from central repo!)